prestontw/Pyret-Docker/Readme.md

 but I prefer to use sudo as explained in this article:
 <link>http://www.projectatomic.io/blog/2015/08/why-we-dont-let-non-root-users-run-docker-in-centos-fedora-or-rhel/</link>

-### Cannot find import dependency("file", [list: "<abs path to sourcec file"])
+### Cannot find module 'pyret-lang/build/phase0/pyret.jarr'
-I can't figure this error out either.
+This stems from not running make, I would guess.
-Running pyretc in debug mode confirms that the input file exists...
+I'll try adding it back in and seeing what happens.